gaultier/blog/roll_your_own_memory_profiling.md

 The only requirement to make it all work is to be able to run a bit of code on each allocation.

-Another good reason to do this, is when the standard `malloc` comes with some form of memory profiling which is not suitable for your needs and you want something different/better/the same on every platform.
+Another good reason to do this, is when the system's `malloc` comes with some form of memory profiling which is not suitable for your needs and you want something different/better/the same on every platform.

 >  If you spot an error, please open a [Github issue](https://github.com/gaultier/blog)!